hixio-mh/PUBG-API-Stats-Site-Fast-API/README.md

 # NodeJS, FastAPI (python) and MySQL based PUBG Stats Site
 - Consists of a front-end (Fastify with Nunjucks) and a API - FastAPI + MySQL
-- This is essentialy the following project: [https://github.com/dstlny/PUBG-API-Stats-Site](https://github.com/dstlny/PUBG-API-Stats-Site), just written in a differnt frameworks using differnt tools.
+- This is essentialy the following project: [https://github.com/dstlny/PUBG-API-Stats-Site](https://github.com/dstlny/PUBG-API-Stats-Site), just written in a different framework using different tools.

 # Getting started - things that probably need to be done
 - Any version of Python3 should work.